rtmigo/chkpkg_py/README.md

 print("Package is OK!")
 ```

-This code creates a distribution, installs the package from that distribution,
+This **test script** creates a distribution, installs the package from that distribution,
 imports the newly installed package and calls `myfunc()` from it.
 If at least
 one command returned a non-zero exit code, an exception would be thrown.
 The
 absence of exceptions means that the package is fine.